Chiefs escape with 33-31 win when Panthers FG is wide right

 Kelce had 10 catches for 159 yards and Hill had nine for 113 and a pair of scores, helping the pass-happy Chiefs climb out of an early 14-3 hole and head into their bye with a bunch of new milestones and a big surge of momentum.

-The win was the 230th for Andy Reid, breaking a tie with Hall of Fame coach Curly Lambeau for fifth most in NFL history.
-It was the 23rd straight game the Chiefs have scored at least 23 points, breaking their own NFL record, and Mahomes beat Hall of Famer Dan Marino’s mark for fewest games to 100 career touchdown passes.
-Mahomes did it in 40 games, Marino needed 44.
+The win was the 230th for Reid, breaking a tie with Hall of Fame coach Curly Lambeau for fifth most in NFL history.
+It was the 23rd straight game the Chiefs have scored at least 23 points, breaking their own NFL record, and Mahomes beat Hall of Famer Dan Marino’s mark for fewest games to 100 career touchdown passes — Mahomes did it in 40, Marino in 44.

-Panthers coach Matt Rhule said all week that McCaffrey would get a full load if he was able to take the field.
+“I think you’re seeing the best of him right now,” Reid said, “and some of it you might not see, the things he does behind the scenes, whether its look-offs, the small subtle things.
+Little intricacies of the offense and how he handles it.”

-It was clear from the game’s first series that Rhule meant it.
+It was clear from the start the Panthers were happy to have McCaffrey back on the field.

 Starting alongside Mike Jones, the Panthers’ workhorse during his six-game absence, McCaffrey carried four times and caught two passes in helping Carolina mount a 75-yard scoring drive.
 It took nine plays and consumed nearly nine minutes before McCaffrey reached the end zone, keeping the potent Kansas City offense on the sideline.